ElectrifiedStrawberry/SpeedyDolphin/Readme.md

 ### Overclockability (`SPDY_CPU_HIGH_OC_LIMIT`)

 Increasing the emulated CPU speed is the main reason for this fork.
-You can set up overclocking to around 16x (4x is the default and my guess is that most computers won't be able to handle more than 8x).
+You can set up overclocking to around 16x (4x is upstream's maximum and my guess is that most  computers won't be able to handle more than 8x).

+> [!IMPORTANT]
+> All the caveats that are given with CPU overclocking by upstream apply; very
+> few games can make use of it (and very few applications can make use of the
+> higher limit still).

 ### Disabled DSP (`SPDY_NO_DSP`) *(In Progress)*